 The best morning routine starts the night before.
 Taking a few minutes to plan ahead at night makes a HUGE difference in the amount of stress experienced in the morning rush.

 After dinner have one child clear the table and help with dishes as you (or another child) prep the table for breakfast.
-Have them set the table with placemats, napkins, bowls, spoons, fruit and cereal boxes as part of your dinner wrap-up routine.
+Have them set the table with placemats, napkins, bowls, spoons, cereal boxes and a fruit bowl as part of your dinner wrap-up routine.
 In the morning, just add milk, juice and hot breakfast food.

 Except for sleeping in, this is the part of the morning routine that can be the most time consuming.

-It’s a great habit to start early in life to keep mornings stress-free.
+t’s a great habit to start early in life to keep mornings stress-free forever.

 Put non-chilled food items in their lunch boxes – and while you’re at it, prepare any food for breakfast that can be made in advance and heated in the morning.